arunsethuraman/ima2p/README.md

 d)	*.burntrend.out.<processor number> file – burn-in trend files are created at the end of burn-in runs.
 These contain update rates for genealogies, which are unique to each processor (since there are coupled chains running on each processor).
 However, the burn-trend is collated onto the head node, and can be seen in the *.burntrend.out.0 file.
 e) If you wish to save lots of genealogies from multiple separate runs (M mode), and then run L mode computations on all these genealogies, you can do so by using the -r0 option, and specifying suffixes for all the saved ".ti" files using the -v option.
 Note that a separate L mode run will run in serial.

-5. Please report any issues with compilation/running IMa2p to Arun Sethuraman (arun@temple.edu).
+5. Please report any issues with compilation/running IMa2p to Arun Sethuraman (asethuraman@csusm.edu).